Malabo Kings F.C.

-Malabo Kings FC is an Equatorial Guinean women's football club based in Malabo, the country capital city.
-It consists of a professional senior team that currently plays in the Equatoguinean Primera División femenina, the women's top tier of Equatorial Guinea's football.
-It is affiliated to Malabo Kings BC, a men's basketball team, and Futuro Kings, a Mongomo-based men's football team that plays in the Liga Nacional de Fútbol.
+Malabo Kings FC was an Equatorial Guinean women's football club based in Malabo, the country capital city.
+It consisted of a professional senior team that played in the Equatoguinean Primera División femenina, the women's top tier of Equatorial Guinea's football.
+It was affiliated to Malabo Kings BC, a men's basketball team, and Futuro Kings, a Mongomo-based men's football team that played in the Liga Nacional de Fútbol.

 Malabo Kings has won the Primera División in 2018–19.
 In 2021, it was selected as the representative for Equatorial Guinea at the UNIFFAC qualifiers which won after beating DR Congo club FCF Amani by a lone goal in the finals and qualified them to the inaugural 2021 CAF Women's Champions League.